rberger247/RentalsMoviesMvc/README.md

 ## Languages and Technologies

-* Used Jquery datatables with ajax calls
+* Uses Jquery datatables with ajax calls
+* Uses Twitter TypeAhead for autoCompletion
+* Uses Bootbox for confirmation messages
+* uses aspNet roleManger to only allow Authorized users to edit